-There’s a stranger living in my house!
+A stranger is living in my house!
 I think it’s an elderly woman.
 I haven’t met her face to face, but I know she’s here.
-I see evidence of her every where I turn.
-She thinks she’s clever and that I haven’t noticed.
-Oh But I Have!!
+I see evidence of her everywhere I turn.
+She thinks she’s smart and that I haven’t noticed.
+Oh, But I Have!!

 She has left multiple bottles of facial moisturizers on my bathroom vanity.
 There are eye creams, creams for the day, creams for the nights, and a wide variety of facial masks.
-All of them to alleviate some different problem due to aging.
+Each of these appears to alleviate different problems due to aging.
 I guess she thinks youth can be found in a bottle.
-I mean after all, how many different types of moisturizers does one old woman need?
+I mean, after all, how many kinds of moisturizers does one old woman need?
 I just go right ahead and use her stuff.
-Lets me honest, there is no longer room for my drug store purchases.

 She doesn’t pay much attention to me.
-She seems to go about her business silently in my house.
+She seems to go about her business silently at my house.
 She is slowly replacing my things with her own.
 Luckily we wear the same size.